 Probate in the UK typically takes 3-12 months from start to finish, though complex estates can take longer.
 Understanding the timeline helps you plan and manage expectations.
 This guide breaks down each phase of probate, typical timescales, and what can cause delays.
+For comprehensive coverage of the entire process, see our complete guide to probate in the UK.

 What happens: